mohsinrubel/azure-aks-pipeline-with-nodeapp/README.md

 ```

 * create the enviorment / pipline using yaml file setting.
-select the container registry & choose the build and push image as action.
+select the **ecr container registry** & choose the build and push image as action.
 deploy to AKS service , enter the pod details